mcasillas-ctfc/baxi_home/documentation/api.md

-# Remeha Home API
+# Baxi Home API

-__All of the following information was obtained by sniffing the app traffic.__
+**All of the following information was obtained by sniffing the app traffic.**
-__Please use this information responsibly.__
+**Please use this information responsibly.**

-The API used by the Remeha Home app is located at `https://api.bdrthermea.net/Mobile/api/`.
+The API used by the Baxi Home app is located at `https://api.bdrthermea.net/Mobile/api/`.
 To make requests to the API, a valid OAuth2 token is required.
 This token can be obtained by authenticating with BDR B2C OAuth2 API.

 All API requests should have the following two headers:

 ```
 Authorization: Bearer <token>
 Ocp-Apim-Subscription-Key: df605c5470d846fc91e848b1cc653ddf